Timeline of the Tigray war (January–June 2021): 28 February

 Women studying at the Ayder Referral Hospital in Mekelle were raped by the ENDF while en route from the library to their dormitories.

 March 2021

 1 March

 BBC News journalist Girmay Gebru was detained with four other people by military forces in Mekelle, for a reason unknown to the BBC.
-Translators and fixers supporting international journalists stated that they had been threatened with arrest or death if they showed their guests to mass graves or other "sensitive" locations.
-In reaction to the arrests of Fitsum Berhane, Alula Akalu, Tamirat Yemane and Girmay Gebru, Muthoki Mumo of the Committee to Protect Journalists called for the Ethiopian authorities to "release [the] journalists and media workers immediately and provide guarantees that the press can cover the conflict in Tigray without intimidation."
+Journalists and fixers supporting international journalists from AFP and FT stated that they had been threatened with arrest or death if they showed their guests to mass graves or other "sensitive" locations.
+In reaction to the arrests of Fitsum Berhane, Alula Akalu, Tamirat Yemane and Girmay Gebru, Muthoki Mumo of the Committee to Protect Journalists called for the Ethiopian authorities to "release [the] journalists and media workers immediately and provide guarantees that the press can cover the conflict in Tigray without intimidation.".
+N.B.
+Alula Akalu and Tamirat Yemane were hardly tortured during the five days arrest.

 CNN interviewed Debretsion Gebremichael, who classified the events in Tigray Region as genocide by the ENDF and the EDF.
 Debretsion called for an independent investigation.